Bhavramsi/samsung-riscv/README.md

 <!-- End of Task 2-->
 <!-- Task 3 -->
 <!-- Objdump instructions-->
 <details>
 <p><summary>
-<b>Task 3:</b> 15 unique instructions are determined in the riscv-objdump of code,As it gives exact 32-bit instruction code in their respective instruction type formats.
+<b><b>Task 3:</b> 15 unique instructions are determined in the riscv-objdump of code,As it gives exact 32-bit instruction code in their respective instruction type formats.
 </summary></p>
   ## Introduction Section:
 RISC-V (Reduced Instruction Set Computer - V) is an open standard instruction set architecture (ISA) based on established reduced instruction set computing principles.
 Unlike proprietary ISAs, RISC-V is free and open, enabling unrestricted academic and commercial use without licensing fees.
 This has made RISC-V an attractive option for research, education, and industry applications, fostering innovation and development across various domains.
 ### Importance of Understanding Instruction Formats